 - Cons: As non-members experience some of the benefits associated with membership— the eLearning courses— you may deter would-be members from joining your association.
 Plus, providing courses to both members and non-members at different price points is a more complicated administrative ask for your team.

 The members-only pricing model is good for organizations that are looking to increase participation in their eLearning programming, even if it means including learners outside of their membership.
-That said, it’s important to take caution when discounting courses for membership.
+That said, it’s important to take caution when discounting membership courses.
 According to our interview with Dr. Michael Tatonetti on the Managing eLearning Podcast, discounting courses can cut into your profit margins more than you’d think.

 Pay-Per-Course Pricing Model